cuthbertLab/music21/buildDoc/rst/moduleChord.rst

     Returns True if chord is a Diminished Seventh, that is, if it contains only notes that are either in unison with the root, a minor third above the root, a diminished fifth, or a minor seventh above the root.
 Additionally, must contain at least one of each third and fifth above the root.
 Chord must be spelled correctly.
 Otherwise returns false.

+    >>> a = Chord(['c', 'e-', 'g-', 'b--'])
+    >>> a.isDiminishedSeventh()
+    True

 **isAugmentedTriad()**

     Returns True if chord is an Augmented Triad, that is, if it contains only notes that are either in unison with the root, a major third above the root, or an augmented fifth above the root.
 Additionally, must contain at least one of each third and fifth above the root.
 Chord might NOT seem to have to be spelled correctly because incorrectly spelled Augmented Triads are usually augmented triads in some other inversion (e.g. C-E-Ab is a 2nd inversion aug triad; C-Fb-Ab is 1st inversion).
 However, B#-Fb-Ab does return false as expeccted).
 Returns false if is not an augmented triad.
-Examples

     >>> import music21.chord
     >>> c = music21.chord.Chord(["C4", "E4", "G#4"])